TUDelft-MUDE/book/book/numerical_methods_for_PDEs/intro_to_pdes.md

 3. The boundary conditions that the solution must to be met at the boundaries of $\Omega$.
 4. In case of a time-dependent problem, initial condition(s) must be included as well.

-For a PDE based mathematical model of a physical system to give *useful* results, it is generally necessary to formulate that model as a **well posed** problem.
+For a PDE based mathematical model of a physical system to give *useful* results, it is necessary to formulate that model as a well posed problem.
-A BVP is said to be well posed if
+A BVP is said to be **well posed** if

 * a solution to the problem **exists**,
 * the solution is **unique**, and